-The frontal width is calculated based on the LCC4320 outputs.
-We also use another dataset to evaluate the robustness of the result.
-The dataset is from a simulation accomplished by the General Ocean Turbulence Model (GOTM; Text S2).
-The result indicates that the calculated frontal width is quite robust and insensitive to the model and the sub-grid turbulence closures (Figure S11).
+The frontal width (8) is calculated based on the LCC4320 outputs.
+We evaluate the robustness of that dataset using a simulation of upper ocean mixing without feedbacks using the General Ocean Turbulence Model (GOTM; Text S2).
+The result indicates that the calculated frontal width is not sensitive to details of the model and its chosen sub-grid turbulence closure (Figure S11).

 Acknowledgments

 The authors wish to thank the Estimating the Circulation and Climate of the Oceans (ECCO) team (https://ecco.jpl.nasa.gov) and NASA High-End Computing (HEC) from the NASA Advanced Superconducting (NAS) Division at the Ames Research Center for the LLC4320 simulation data.
 This work is supported by the National Natural Foundation of China (42176023).
+J.W. was supported by the National Science Foundation under grant OCE-2148945.
+B.F-K. was supported by NSF OCE-2148945 and NOAA NA19OAR4310366.

 Data availability